 Gallstone ileus

-Another rare but serious complication of gallstones is gallstone ileus.
+Gallstone ileus is another rare but serious complication of gallstones.
 This is where the bowel becomes blocked by a gallstone.

-Gallstone ileus can happen when an abnormal channel opens up near the gallbladder.
-Gallstones are then able to travel through the channel and can block the bowel.
+Gallstone ileus can happen when an abnormal connection opens up between the gallbladder and bowel.
+Gallstones are then able to travel through this channel and can block the bowel.
 This channel is known as a fistula.

 Symptoms of gallstone ileus include: